 This hiking itinerary is really beautiful and you don’t need to be an archaeology fan to appreciate it: the landscapes discovered along the paths are already worth it!
 We walk in the heart of a beautiful forest while benefiting regularly from superb panoramas, it is very pleasant.

 On the side of the curiosities along the way, we find of course archaeological remains.
-I didn’t observe all of them closely to be honest, but among those that impressed me, I would mention the Castle Warthenbergwhose ruins are massive and from which one has a beautiful panorama (on a clear day, one can even see the Strasbourg cathedral), as well as the PlattenwegThis is the remnant of an ancient Gallo-Roman paved road used until the Middle Ages.
+I didn’t see them all up close, to be honest, but among those that impressed me were the Château du Warthenberg, with its massive ruins and panoramic view (on a clear day, you can even see Strasbourg cathedral!), and the Plattenweg, the remains of an ancient Gallo-Roman paved road used until the Middle Ages.

 Practical information